Kairi Sane: The Kabuki Warriors and WWE Ambassador (2019–2021)

 On the May 11, 2020, episode of Raw, then-Raw Women's Champion Becky Lynch vacated her title in order to take maternity leave, revealing that Asuka won the championship the night before by winning the Money in the Bank ladder match at the eponymous event.
-On the next episode of Raw, after Lynch's announcement, Sane was seen backstage with some of the other wrestlers congratulating Lynch, thus turning The Kabuki Warriors face as Sane celebrated Asuka's championship victory before being interrupted by Nia Jax, thus beginning a feud.
+On the next episode of Raw, after Lynch's announcement, Sane was seen backstage with some of the other wrestlers congratulating Lynch, thus turning the Kabuki Warriors face as Sane celebrated Asuka's championship victory before being interrupted by Nia Jax, thus beginning a feud.
 On the June 6 episode of Raw, which was taped on May and aired on tape delay, Sane suffered a significant head cut.
 Sane made her televised return since her injury on the July 6 episode of Raw, as she challenged Sasha Banks in a match that ended in a disqualification due to Bayley's interference.
-Weeks after, The Kabuki Warriors unsuccessfully challenged Banks and Bayley for the WWE Women's Tag Team Championship.
+Weeks after, the Kabuki Warriors unsuccessfully challenged Banks and Bayley for the WWE Women's Tag Team Championship.
 On the July 20 episode of Raw, she defeated SmackDown Women's Champion Bayley in a non-title match.
 The following week on Raw, Sane was viciously assaulted by Bayley backstage during the Raw Women's Championship match between Asuka and Banks.
 This was done to write her out of the storylines as Sane announced her departure from WWE on Twitter as she was heading back to Japan to be with her husband.
 WWE later confirmed Sane's departure on their website.
 On July 29, 2020, WWE's YouTube channel released a video chronicling Sane's last week in WWE.
-The video features Sane saying her goodbyes to everyone in WWE as she prepares to go back to Japan with superstars such as Asuka, Shinsuke Nakamura and Akira Tozawa all wishing her well.

 On October 2, 2020, Sane announced that she had started working as an ambassador and trainer for WWE's branch in her native Japan.
 On October 25, she was part of the Japanese-language commentary team for the Hell in a Cell pay-per-view.
 In December 2021, she left WWE after her contract expired.